 The Washington-based lender said it approved $400 million loan investing in nutrition and early years program that seeks to reduce stunting by boosting access for pregnant mothers as well as children under two years old to have access to health services, nutrition, education and sanitation.

-go to site This loan is intended to support Indonesia’s $14.6 billion national strategy program to accelerate stunting prevention.
+This loan is intended to support Indonesia’s $14.6 billion national strategy program to accelerate stunting prevention.
 It is aimed to benefit 48 million pregnant mothers as well as children under two in the next four years.

 The World Bank said this program will also get support from a $20 million grant from the Global Financing Facility, which is a multi-stakeholder partnership helps countries tackle health and nutrition problems for women, children and adolescents.

 The multilateral lender also approved a $250 million loan to help fund government-initiated Strategic Irrigation Modernization and Urgent Rehabilitation projects that is aimed to help about 887,000 farming households.
 The projects seek to offer a more reliable and climate-resilient irrigation system.